 With a £1.3m investment from the Heritage Lottery Fund, our heritage Farm is at the heart of our Field to Fork story that shows Tatton Park's Farm as not just a family-orientated experience, but also an innovative, heritage-centered attraction, opening up areas of the Farm never before seen by the public.
 Take your own tour around the Farm with our Field to Fork App.

-Learn how our cart and rail system supported the movement of produce across the Farm – a technological boon in the Farm which is replicated in the Mansion’s cellars.
+Learn how our cart and rail system supported the movement of produce across the Farm – a technological boom in the Farm which is replicated in the Mansion’s cellars.

-You’ll experience soundscapes in the Tack Room and in the Slaughterhouse which sympathetically but honestly reveals fascinating facts about the slaughter of animals from the Farm.
+You’ll experience soundscapes in the Tack Room and in the Slaughterhouse which sympathetically, but honestly, reveal fascinating facts about the slaughter of animals from the Farm.
 The meat was then transported to the Mansion’s kitchens and sustained the Egerton family and their guests.

 New in 2018, food demonstrations including cheese making and the chance to enjoy rural farming techniques from centuries past including horse ploughing.